brettz9/webappfind/README-old.md

     on `$schema` value with JSON document, XML Schema for XML, etc.).
 1. Allow defaultHandlers to be optionally added inline with `fileMatches` in `filetypes.json`?
+1. Modify `filetypes.json` to support "prompt" mode optional default mode or suggested modes (though the browser should not prevent other modes from being used since the whole idea is that the user controls the mode under which they wish to open the file).
 ----

 The following steps may currently be altered by user preference.